Nameshar/electrum-server/README.md

   * Author: thomasv@bitcointalk
   * Language: Python
-  * Edited for MMC by: KillerByte (vote for CNO: MVTEcnogH2ArcvpkYJ66GcErb1iwHhLPN1)
+  * Edited for PTS by: barwizi PiNEJGUv4AZVZkLuF6hV4xwbYTRp5etWWJ

 Features
 --------

-  * The server uses a memorycoind and a leveldb backend.
+  * The server uses a Protosharesd and a leveldb backend.
   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.
-  * The server knows which set of Memorycoin addresses belong to the same wallet, which might raise concerns about anonymity.
+  * The server knows which set of Protoshares addresses belong to the same wallet, which might raise concerns about anonymity.
 However, it should be possible to write clients capable of using several servers.